Oxbridge Interview Preparation Guide

 Regular practice: Solve problems and write essays to develop analytical and verbal skills.

-Familiarization with Personal Statement: Know your statement inside out because interviewers can ask for any minute detail about your ideas or achievements in your statement.
+Familiarization with Personal Statement: Know your statement inside out because interviewers can ask for any minute detail.

 How To Approach Subject-Specific Questions?

 Sciences: Be prepared for logical reasoning, equations, and experiments.
-Practice explaining complicated theories clearly and succinctly.
+Practice explaining complicated theories clearly.

 Humanities: Wide reading around your subject and arguments about different interpretations.